malaybaku/VMagicMirror/docs/pages/english/get_started.md

 # Get Started

-This page shows the basic usage of `VMagicMirror` after download.
+This page is about the basic usage of `VMagicMirror` after download.

-The video below shows the setup process, though it is a bit old.
+This video also shows the setup process.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/PFalrIig-RM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/kYk-YHqPeMU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### 1. Start and Load Character